abbatrombone/HellDivers-2-Randomizer-Discord-Bot/README.md

 The ClinentID will be found in the delvepors page dont forget to remove the brackets "[]" in the part of the url with the clientID.

 # Commands
 You can use slash commands to do any of the loadouts.
-News is not functional and shouldnt be seen it is still being worked on

 # Requests
 If there is a feature you would like added or find a bug please add an issue and it will be updated.